theupdateframework/taps/tap11.md

 This means that a and b will be able to interoperate, but they will not necessarily be able to interoperate with implementers of POUF p2.
 It is important that implementations list in their documentation the POUF(s) that are supported as well as the version numbers for these POUF(s) so that other implementers looking to interoperate may refer to the relevant POUF.

-To ensure that a POUF follows the TUF specification and that it does not introduce new security issues, we recommend a security audit for POUFs as described in {#security-audit}.
+To ensure that a POUF follows the TUF specification and that it does not introduce new security issues, we recommend a security audit for POUFs as described in [Security Audit](#security-audit).
 In addition to checking the POUF against the specification, this audit ensures that the encoding method or design decisions do not introduce ambiguity or an insecure implementation.
 The security audit does not guarantee security, but provides some oversight.